photoprism/photoprism-docs/docs/user-guide/faq.md

     You can start a [rescan from the user interface](library/originals.md) by navigating to *Library* > *Index*, selecting "Complete Rescan", and then clicking "Start".
 Manually entered information such as labels, people, titles or descriptions will not be modified when indexing, even if you perform a "complete rescan".
 Be careful not to start multiple indexing processes at the same time, as this will lead to a high server load.

+## Maps & Places ##

+??? question "Why are some pictures positioned at unvisited locations on the map?"

+    PhotoPrism can estimate the location of pictures taken without GPS information by extrapolating it from the location of other pictures taken on the same day.
+These estimates can be [disabled in the settings](./settings/library.md) if you don't want them.

 ## Metadata ##

-??? question "Why do some of my photos without geolocation information show a random location?"

-    PhotoPrism estimates the location of photos without geolocation from photos that have been taken on the same day.
-    You can disable estimations in [Settings](./settings/general.md).

 ??? question "Why do some pictures have an odd date like 01/01/1980?"